rajeshpleti/SITHARAMA/elysiumanalytics.md

 1. Data Exfiltration
 1. Bot Attack
 ### 4. ITD (Inside Threat Detection) <span id="ITD"><span>
+Inside Threat Detection identifies abnormal behaviors of user/entity using unsupervised learning algorithms and provides statistical anomalies scores ,outliers and indicators of compromise threshold values of risk factors.
 The Insider Threat Detection shows users who have crossed a threshold due to statistical anomalies and outliers from unsupervised learning clustering.
 It provides quick tips as text to help users to understand the dashboard.
 It has scoring:  0 to 60% normal, 60 to 90 as unsafe behavior, and 90% or higher as insider threat.
 By using risk-based Scoring, which performs data sketches across time intervals on security metrics baselining the behaviors of all users and entities, we gain full visibility into any anomalous and suspicious behavior through risk-based scoring of the security data.

 ### 5. Identity Management <span id="IM"><span>
 VPN Session dashboard explain about:
 1. The name of user connecting and disconnecting,